 Due to its tropical location, Batu Pahat remains hot and humid all year round, with very little fluctuations in temperature and humidity levels between the seasons.
 Rain is possible throughout the year, but you’ll see the least rain from December to March.
 That being said, it’s a good idea to pack a waterproof layer.
 Even in the rainiest months — April and September through November — you’ll likely enjoy a few hours of sunshine each day, so don’t let the idea of the rainy season deter you.

-What are the top things to do in Batu Pahat?
+Top things to do in Batu Pahat

 Soga Perdana Amenity Forest